 ~ Sir Walter Scott.)

-Scott is saying that no matter how famous or wealthy, narcissists are among the worst of humankind, and they will be remembered as such.
+No matter how famous or wealthy, narcissists are among the worst of humankind.